 Maintenance and Charger Settings for Flooded Batteries

-Check the cell electrolyte level for correct acid volume at least once a month and equalize as required.
+Monitor electrolyte level for correct acid volume at least once a month and equalize as required.
 Triggers for equalization are when cell specific gravity varies from highest to lowest cell by +/- 0.015 or equalize at least once every six months. (desulphating not only removes sulphate but also mixes electrolyte and cleans the lead plates)

 The rate of charge a lead acid battery can accept is limited by the speed of the chemical reactions.
 Increasing charge current beyond the capacity of the battery to accept a charge will reach a point where the additional energy will start electrolysis of the electrolyte which is manifested as gas bubbles.

 Maximum charge rate changes within a battery depending on its state of charge.

 Don't stop charging your battery because the charge rate is tapering off.
 Only Trust your hydrometer! (a good one) or leave the batteries on float charge for at least three or four hours.
 Prove it to yourself, if you take your batteries off charge when you think they're charged, leave them for a couple of hours and put them on charge again.
 If your charger immediately goes to float you're properly charged.
 If they weren't fully charged when you left them you'll find them taking a considerable charge again.
 This is due to the surface charge effect, the charge hasn't penetrated deep into your battery plates yet; keep charging!
 Use your hydrometer to decide when to stop charging.
 If the specific gravity has not gone up in the last hour, your charge is complete.